FlatFilers/demo-agent/src/documents/actionsDocument.md

 Notice the `submitAction` operation defined on the Workbook.
 This action is listened for and responded to below in the `workbook:submitAction` listener.

-To see this Action run, navigate to your Workbook and click submit.
+To see this Action run navigate to the Contacts Workbook and click `Submit`.

 ## Further documentation